trikit/trikit/README.md

 3. Mack, Thomas, (1999), *The Standard Error of Chain Ladder Reserve
     Estimates: Recursive Calculation and Inclusion of a Tail Factor*, ASTIN Bulletin 29, no. 2:361-366.

-4\.
-England, P., and R. Verrall, (2002), *Stochastic Claims Reserving in General Insurance*, British Actuarial Journal 8(3): 443-518.
+4. England, P., and R. Verrall, (2002), *Stochastic Claims Reserving in General Insurance*, British Actuarial Journal 8(3): 443-518.
 5. Murphy, Daniel, (2007), *Chain Ladder Reserve Risk Estimators*, CAS E-Forum, Summer 2007.
-6. Carrato, A., McGuire, G. and Scarth, R. 2016. *A Practitioner\'s Introduction to Stochastic Reserving*, The Institute and Faculty of Actuaries.
+6. Carrato, A., McGuire, G. and Scarth, R. 2016. *A Practitioner's Introduction to Stochastic Reserving*, The Institute and Faculty of Actuaries.
 2016.